Compress PNG

 - Are my PNG images uploaded to a server?

-- No. PNG compression runs entirely in your browser with WebAssembly — your image never leaves your device, and there are no size or file-count limits.
+- PNG compression runs at native speed entirely in your browser: nothing is uploaded, your image never leaves your device, and there are no size or file-count limits.

 - What's the difference between lossy and lossless?

 - Lossy gives the smallest files by discarding detail you're unlikely to notice; lossless only removes redundancy, keeping the image identical.
-Lossy reduces to a smart palette (imagequant) for big savings; lossless optimizes with oxipng for byte-for-byte identical pixels.
+Lossy reduces to a smart palette for big savings; lossless optimization keeps byte-for-byte identical pixels.

 - Does compressing PNG keep transparency?